 Although the transportation industry has a higher risk of violence, victims have found little help from rideshare companies such as Uber and Lyft.
 For example, as independent contractors, assaulted drivers often shoulder the financial consequences and trauma of an attack on their own.
 Rideshare companies are under no obligation to cover medical bills or costs associated with a severe assault on a rideshare driver or passenger.

-As more victims share their rideshare assault experiences, they may affect change at Uber and Lyft.
+As more victims share their rideshare assault experiences, they may effect change at Uber and Lyft.
 Rideshare assault survivors are filing civil lawsuits against these companies for failing to protect users from harm.

 Rideshare Assault Lawsuits

 As the Uber and Lyft scandals become more widely publicized, more survivors of rideshare assault are taking legal action.
 Uber and Lyft currently face hundreds of lawsuits filed by assault victims.
 With these lawsuits, survivors seek legal compensation, justice and accountability.